- Item 1: Introduction

 Item 4: Other Business Activities

-Taylor Anderson is dedicated to the investment advisory activities of M&C’s Clients.
+Taylor Anderson is dedicated to the investment management activities of M&C’s Clients.
 Taylor Anderson does not have any other business activities.

 Item 5: Additional Compensation

-Taylor Anderson does not receive any economic benefit from any person, company, or organization, in exchange for providing clients advisory services through M&C.
+Taylor Anderson does not receive any economic benefit from any person, company, or organization, in exchange for providing clients investment management services through M&C.

 Item 6: Supervision